top of page

 TRUE BELIEVER

-I could never mop up all the buckets
+I could not swab up all the buckets

 Of blood, sweat and tears